Do you have a blog? Do this to improve your SEO positioning

 Images and/or Videos

-For this, the images and videos must meet certain standards, in this case they are:
+To do this, the images and videos must meet certain standards, in this case they are:

-• File name: Same optimization as the URL.
+• File name: Same optimization as URL.

 • Title, description and/or legend: It is recommended to use keywords referring to the image in relation to the content where it is being placed.

-alt attribute
+ALT attribute

 Internal Links

-If a page does not have internal links it is known as an orphan page and therefore the search engine robot ignores its presence, therefore it is not added to the search engine index.
+If a page does not have internal links it is known as an orphan page and therefore the search engine bot ignores its presence, therefore it is not added to the search engine index.

-Said link must:
+This link must:

 • The anchor text or also called anchor text must be consistent with the content of the link.